 Counter to other, alternative fuel analysis, Crutzen and colleagues question whether growing and burning many biofuel crops actually may raise, rather than lower, greenhouse gas emissions.

-Alpha Galileo reports on a new study by Paul Crutzen.
+Alpha Galileo1 reports on a new study by Paul Crutzen.
 Best known for his Nobel prize winning work on the study of the ozone layer, Crutzen and colleagues have calculated that the amounts of nitrous oxides released by growing some of the most commonly used biofuel crops is around twice the amount previously thought – “wiping out any benefits from not using fossil fuels and, worse, probably contributing to global warming.”

 For rapeseed biodiesel, which accounts for about 80 per cent of the biofuel production in Europe, the relative warming due to nitrous oxide emissions is estimated at 1 to 1.7 times larger than the relative cooling effect due to saved fossil CO2 emissions.
 For corn bioethanol, dominant in the US, the figure is 0.9 to 1.5.
 Only cane sugar bioethanol – with a relative warming of 0.5 to 0.9 – looks like a better alternative to conventional fuels.